Updated this article in 2025 with fresh information.

 References

-The JSON schema documentation is quite extensive and contains both basic and advanced examples.
-There is alos the following main documentation:
+The JSON schema documentation is quite extensive and contains miscellaneous examples.
+There is also the following main documentation: